Cthede11/Bassline-Bot/README.md

 ## 📌 Notes

-- This bot uses YouTube as the playback source even for Spotify playlists
+- This bot uses YouTube as the playback source for all songs
 - Preloading system improves continuity but still depends on YouTube response speed
 - You may customize the command prefix and embed style in `bot.py`